Its-Rajdip-Shah/Add-tasks-to-TODOIST/README.md

-# add multiple tasks to todoist with respectice projet sections using csv
+# add multiple tasks to todoist with respectice project sections using csv